Pineapple Upside Down Ice Cream Cake by Kelly Lynn

 Grease the cake pan with butter.

-Line with parchment paper and grease with butter as well.
+Line with parchment paper and grease with butter again.
 Set aside until ready to use.

-*Just as it seems that the melted butter is separating from the sugar, squeeze some fresh lemon juice over the top.
-It will fizz and combine.*
+Just as the butter starts separating from the sugar, squeeze fresh lemon juice over the top.
+It will fizz and bring everything together.

-Transfer the sauce to the prepared cake pan.
+Pour the sauce into the prepared cake pan.

 Set aside.

-In a large mixing bowl, cream butter with a hand or stand mixer until light and fluffy.
+In a large bowl, cream butter using a hand or stand mixer until light and fluffy.

-Add in sugar and continue creaming until well combined.
+Add sugar and continue mixing until well combined.

 Scrape down the sides of the bowl.

-Add in apple butter or olive oil, vanilla, cinnamon and nutmeg.
+Add apple butter (or olive oil), vanilla, cinnamon, and nutmeg.
+Mix well.

-In a separate bowl, combine flour, baking powder and salt.
+In another bowl, combine flour, baking powder, and salt.

-Repeat the process, alternating between the flour mixture and milk, until everything is fully incorporated.
+Alternate folding in the flour mixture and milk in thirds until fully incorporated.

-Transfer the cake batter onto the sugar mixture and pineapples.
+Pour the batter over the sugar and pineapple.

 Smooth the top with an offset spatula.